Nigel Morgan

 Nigel Jeremy Morgan (25 September 1954, in Woking, Surrey – 17 November 2018, in Harrismith, South Africa) was a British-South African security consultant.
 A former British Army officer with close ties to South African intelligence, he was credited with exposing an attempted coup against the government of Equatorial Guinea in 2004.

 Personal

-Morgan was the son of Ronan 'Bowlegs' Morgan, an Irish publisher who was a regular at El Vino on Fleet Street, and Pamela (nee Martin) from the prominent Irish family of Richard Martin (Irish politician), also known as 'Humanity Dick'.
-He was the nephew of rugby player Cliff Morgan who was married to Pamela's sister.
-Nigel's older brother Malcolm was killed in a motorcycle accident in 1970.
+Morgan was the son of Ronan 'Bowlegs' Morgan, an Irish publisher who was a regular at El Vino on Fleet Street, and Pamela (nee Martin) from the prominent Irish family of Richard Martin.
+He was the nephew of rugby player Cliff Morgan.
+An older brother, Malcolm, was killed in a motorcycle accident in 1970.

 Education

 After attending Cranleigh until he was 18, Morgan was trained at Royal Military Academy Sandhurst in 1974 and joined the Irish Guards.
 After passing out from RMAS, he read Politics at Durham University on a military bursary, where he was President of the Durham Union for Epiphany term of 1978.
 He finished his degree in 1978, receiving a 2.2.

 Per the conditions of the bursary, Morgan was required to complete a minimum period of service with the British Army after finishing his degree.